AaronC81/delta-null/README.md

   - `backend-core` - Translates IR to Delta Null assembly; the idea is that other `backend-X` crates could target other architectures
   - `examples` - Example programs
+- `gadget` - Game of Life implementation

 ## Usage

-**Note!** I really wouldn't recommend _actually_ using this project - it's far from complete, with plenty of rough edges.
+**Note!** I really wouldn't recommend _actually_ using this project - it's not really in a state where others could use it without running into rough edges.

 ### Prerequisites